doorfortyfour/TileWorldCreator/docs/Modifiers.md

 > Combining multiple select modifiers can help extract very specific parts of your map.

 #### Select by rules
 When using the rule type you can define multiple "neighbour" rules.
 This means that the selection modifier checks for each tile if the rule applies to it this tile.

 **Example**
 So for example if you set a rule like this:

 This means, only select the tiles which have a neighbour on the left, right, bottom-left, bottom-right and bottom-center.
 The selection would look like this:

-## Smooth
-Smoothes the map by the smoothness amount.